suryast/CFA-Lets-Get-Git-Hackathon/README.md

 My role in this project was to design wireframes, create all working pages and produce other UI and frontend aspects for the site after all the backend APIs had been created.
 I also tested the backend APIs for any functional bugs and created pitch deck for the project.

-The projects is hosted here https://gitgotit.herokuapp.com/.
+The project can be found here https://gitgotit.herokuapp.com/.
+Please sign up using fake email to check out full features of this project.

 ### For self educators, how do you know what you don't know?